coders-circle/fiber/README.md

 ### Controllers and Views

 Every controller is held in a class derived from the `Controller` base class and is stored inside the *controls* directory.
 A controller returns a `View` object.
-A view is constructed from a template, which defines the HTML page to be presented, and a model, which stores data that the template may use.
+A view is constructed from a template, which defines the HTML page to be presented, and optionally some data that the template may use.

 An example controller is: